 - Yvette holds the Certified Genealogist® credential, as the only one in the Netherlands, showing that the Board for Certification of Genealogists has judged that a portfolio of Yvette’s work meets standards.

 - Yvette has over 20 years of experience in Dutch genealogy.
 She has done research in all the provinces, in all the major types of sources covering a time period from the late Middle ages until the present day.

 - Yvette has over 20 years of experience in emigration research.
-She’s helped hundreds of genealogists, mainly from the United States, to find their immigrant ancestors and their families in the Netherlands.
+She’s helped hundreds of people from all over the world find their immigrant ancestors and their families in the Netherlands.

-- Yvette knows how to use online sources very effectively.
+- Yvette knows how to use online sources very efficiently.
 She’s given lectures about internet genealogy since she was 18 years old and wrote a successful book on that topic.